Gopalganj district, India: Administrative Division

 Gopalganj is divided into 2 sub-divisions, 14 Blocks, 4 municipalities and 234 Gram Panchayats (village councils).

 Urban councils

 There are 4 urban areas in Gopalganj district.
 3 Nagar Panchayat and 1 Nagar Parishad.
 Although Hathua is also an urban area categorized as Census town but not counted as municipality.

 Village councils

 There are 234 Gram Panchayats in Gopalganj district grouped into 14 blocks.
-There are total 1566 villages in Gopalganj District.
+There are a total of 1566 villages in Gopalganj District.
 There are 169 uninhabited villages (out of 1,566 total villages) in the district of Gopalganj.